Environmental Standards as a Dairy Farm Loan Requirement

 A stuff article says that the sustainability-linked loan is the first in NZ, but BNZ will roll it more widely if it proves successful.

-Massey University professor of banking David Tripe says that sustainability-linked banking is getting more common, and the feel-good factor in it is just good business.
-Other banks not doing this type of lending is doing “high-risk lending” or loaning money to businesses that destroy the environment, and that banks need to look at the long term and how it will affect the environment, Tripe says.
+Massey University professor of banking David Tripe says that sustainability-linked banking is becoming more common, and the feel-good factor is just good business.
+Other banks not doing this type of lending are doing “high-risk lending” or loaning money to businesses that destroy the environment.
+Tripe says that banks need to look at the long term and how it will affect the environment.

-He adds that there is no organisation measuring bank’s performance, but they knew that there are social demands that they could not ignore without looking bad in front of their shareholders.
+He adds that no organisation measures a bank’s performance, but they know there are social demands they cannot ignore without looking bad in front of their shareholders.

-New Zealand’s dairy industry emissions is among the lowest globally, with an on-farm carbon footprint of almost half less than the other 18 milk-producing countries.
-However, New Zealand’s dairy industry contributes to 22.5% of the country’s total emissions (DairyNZ, 2021).
+New Zealand’s dairy industry emissions are among the lowest globally, with an on-farm carbon footprint of almost half less than the other 18 milk-producing countries.
+However, New Zealand’s dairy industry contributes 22.5% of the country’s total emissions (DairyNZ, 2021).

-The Government’s Zero Carbon Bill sets up an emissions target for the dairy industry to reduce carbon dioxide and nitrous oxide to net-zero by 2050, reduce methane emissions by 10% by 2030, and between 24 to 47% by 2050 (DairyNZ, 2021).
+The Government’s Zero Carbon Bill sets an emissions target for the dairy industry: reduce carbon dioxide and nitrous oxide to net zero by 2050, reduce methane emissions by 10% by 2030, and between 24 and 47% by 2050 (DairyNZ, 2021).

 Farmers in New Zealand will need to achieve these targets over time.
-Initially, they need to estimate their current emission and develop a plan to reduce their emission, which they will do alongside wider environmental concerns like water quality, erosion control, and biodiversity (DairyNZ, 2021).
+Initially, they need to estimate their current emissions and develop a plan to reduce them, which they will do alongside wider environmental concerns like water quality, erosion control, and biodiversity (DairyNZ, 2021).

-Introducing new lending products like sustainability-linked loans will incentivize businesses to reduce their carbon emissions and drive climate-friendly practices.
+Introducing new lending products like sustainability-linked loans will incentivise businesses to reduce carbon emissions and drive climate-friendly practices.

 BNZ links dairy loan to water quality, carbon reduction.
 (2021, March 1).
 RNZ.
 Retrieved from https://www.rnz.co.nz/news/business/437395/bnz-links-dairy-loan-to-water-quality-carbon-reduction